The Rangers (British battalion): Uniform and insignia

 On formation, the Rangers adopted the uniform of the Kings Royal Rifle Corps (KRRC), a Rifle green tunic with scarlet facings (except the KRRC's scarlet piping down the front edge of the tunic).
 A black Shako was worn with a black ball tuft and a silver plated shako plate bearing an eight-pointed star with a bugle, the number XL and the motto Excel, surmounted by a bronzed crown.
 The waist belt, pouch and bayonet frog were in black leather.
 Until 1875, dismounted as well as mounted officers wore leather knee boots with the trousers tucked into them.
 The Pioneers wore a Bearskin of the Guards' pattern.

 In 1878–9, a black cloth helmet with bronze fittings was adopted, and by 1885 was in use by all members of the battalion.
 The helmet and pouch plates were changed to a Maltese cross pattern to resemble the KRRC's.
 A new Rifle pattern small Busby was adopted in place of the helmet in 1892.

 During the 20th Century, the bronze cap badge, like that of the KRRC, was worn on a scarlet backing.

+By April 1917 the 1/12th Londons were wearing a curved green cloth shoulder title with the word 'RANGERS' in red at the top of each sleeve.
+Below this was a square recognition patch in 167th Bde's colour of red, which also appeared on each side of the khaki helmet cover.
+Officers wore a black Maltese cross on their backs.
+The 56th Division's formation sign was the short red sword from the coat of arms of the City of London.

+The 2/12th Londons wore the same red-on-green shoulder title with a horizontal rectangle beneath in the Rifle green of 175th Bde.
+58th Division's formation sign was a white tower for the Tower of London on a hill with a pale blue sky and clouds behind.